 Boys Wilderness Program Manager

-Andrew has a passion for serving the youth of this nation.
+Drew has a passion for serving the youth of this nation.
 He sees that many teens have given up hope on living according to biblical principles.
-Andrew works alongside the teens at Shepherds Hill Academy to offer them hope in the possibility of living out those principles in a practical way.
+Drew works alongside the teens at Shepherds Hill Academy to offer them hope in the possibility of living out those principles in a practical way.

 Boys Wilderness Program Assistant